langflow-ai/langflow/docs/docs/integrations/discord/get-audio-message.md

 <Admonition type="info" title="Example Usage">

-Example of using the `DiscordGetImage` component in a Langflow flow with the specified `ChannelId`, `Token`, and `Limit`:
+Example of using the `DiscordGetAudioMessage` component in a Langflow flow with the specified `channelId`, `Token`, and `Limit`:

 <ZoomableImage
-  alt="Discord Get Image Message Flow" sources={{
+  alt="Discord Get Audio Message Flow" sources={{
-    light: "img/discord/DiscordGetImage_flow_example.png",
+    light: "img/discord/DiscordGetAudioMessage_flow_example.png",
-    dark: "img/discord/DiscordGetImage_flow_example_dark.png",
+    dark: "img/discord/DiscordGetAudioMessage_flow_example_dark.png",
   }}
   style={{ width: "100%", margin: "20px 0" }}
 />

-In this example, the `DiscordGetImage` component connects to a text output node to display image messages.
-Ensure you have the correct `ChannelId` and `Token` for successful operation.
+In this example, the `DiscordGetAudioMessage` component is connected to an `AssemblyAITranscriber` component, which transcribes an audio message received from Discord and displays it in a text output.
+Ensure you have the correct `channelId` and `Token` for successful operation.

 </Admonition>